Top UN court opens hearings in a case accusing Germany of facilitating Israel's Gaza conflict

-THE HAGUE, Netherlands (AP) — Preliminary hearings opened Monday at the United Nations' top court in a case that seeks an end to German military and other aid to Israel, based on claims that Berlin is enabling acts of genocide and breaches of international humanitarian law in the Israel-Hamas war in Gaza.
+THE HAGUE, Netherlands (AP) — Nicaragua on Monday called on the United Nations' top court to halt German military and other aid to Israel, arguing that Berlin's support was enabling acts of genocide and breaches of international humanitarian law in the Israel-Hamas war in Gaza.

-Nicaragua argues that by giving Israel political, financial and military support and by defunding the United Nations aid agency for Palestinians, UNRWA, “Germany is facilitating the commission of genocide and, in any case has failed in its obligation to do everything possible to prevent the commission of genocide.”

 While the case brought by Nicaragua centers on Germany, it indirectly takes aim at Israel's military campaign in Gaza following the deadly Oct.
 7 attacks when Hamas-led militants stormed into southern Israel, killing some 1,200 people.
 More than 33,000 Palestinians have been killed in Gaza, according to the territory's Health Ministry.
 Its toll doesn't differentiate between civilians and combatants, but it has said women and children make up the majority of the dead.